 Further Research

-The Hibernian supporters group researching his early life were astonished to find so little about him during their visit to Ballingarry in August 2019 and have made it their business to explore further the first 17 years of his life.
+The Hibernian supporters group researching his early life were astonished to find so little about him during their visit to Ballingarry in August 2019 and decided to make it their business to explore further hitherto untold aspects of his life.

 Early days